DrCytometer/AutoSpectral/README.md

 To activate parallel processing, check the function arguments for a `parallel` option and set it to `TRUE`.
-Additionally, there is control over the number of threads used, either directly in the function call or via `asp$max.worker.process.n`.
+Additionally, there is control over the number of threads used, which should be directly in the function call via a `threads` argument.
+If you don’t know how many threads to use, check the recommendation for your machine after running `get.autospectral.param()`:

 ``` r
 asp$max.worker.process.n